BE Informed No. 1.11

 annoy more of us simultaneously than most of our other communications systems.
 Expert judgment must be used in deciding whether

-or not an over-the air confrontation will improve the circumstances.
-Often, just ignoring someone of that demeanor is the
+an over-the air confrontation will improve the circumstances.
+Often, just ignoring someone of that demeanor is the better

 Your approval for the exclusive use of certain channels must come from the Section 97.105 control operators entitled to them.
 Our repeater system channeling arrangement is based upon such a near-unanimous concession.